nycicarus/nycicarus.github.io/_posts/events/2016-06-01-broken-wings-film.md

 title: "A viewing & discussion of "Take These Broken Wings: Recovery from Schizophrenia without Medication"
 categories: events
 description: "The NYC Icarus project will host a screening and discussion about schizophrenia"
 excerpt: "This month NYC Icarus will host a screening and  discussion about schizophrenia on June 1st at 7pm at the Bluestockings Bookstore and Activist Center.
 A question and answer session will promptly follow."
+modified: 2015-03-20T11:57:41-04:00
+published: 2016-04-25T11:57:41-04:00
+date: 2016-04-25T11:57:41-04:00
 tags: [ workshop , social , peer-support, mutual-aid ]
 comments: true
 ads: false